Laser hair removal treatments can eliminate common shaving and waxing problems, such as ingrown hairs and irritation.

 Multiple sessions are usually necessary to give optimum results.
 A misconception is that your hair will be permanently removed for life.
 But in practice the laser affects only those hairs in the active growth phase of their cycle.
 Further sessions are usually necessary to hinder these hair follicles when they emerge out of their dormant phase.
 Maintenance or touch-up sessions are usually required depending on the final desired outcome.

 Lasers provide an effective long lasting solution for hair removal.
 The laser affects only hair in the active phase of their cycle of growth.
 Hair in the dormant phase cannot be treated by the laser at that particular stage.
 When the dormant hair once again starts growing again, the laser will become effective at that time.
 Therefore multiple treatments are necessary.

 Laser has a long standing history of being safe when operated in the right hands.
-Laser hair removal should be done in a medical office under the direct supervision of a physician who is on site.
+Laser hair removal should only be done by a trained certified technician.

 We recommend that you refrain from waxing, plucking, or using any depilatories for at least a month before each treatment.
 For the best results, there must be short stubble visible at the time of your laser treatment.
 Men need to shave their backs about two or three days before each treatment.
 Deliberate sun tanning is strongly discouraged for about one month before each procedure.